Thomas More — "They think that no man ought to be punished for his religion, nor for any other …"

 They think that no man ought to be punished for his religion, nor for any other opinion whatsoever, provided that he does not stir up sedition.

-"They have no music among them, but such as is grave and solemn."
+"They have no priests among them, but such as are chosen by the people."

 Found in 1 providers: grok